FutureShockco/crosswars.docs/resources.md

 There are 3 types of resources in the game, drugs, weapons, and alcohol.
 Each resource is produced by its corresponding buildings.
 Each building has different amounts of resources needed for its production that rise with each level.
 When a player starts playing a game, he or she already has a small amount of each resource to start with.
 A player CAN NOT have infinite amounts of resources.
 The amounts of maximum resources are defined with storage buildings for every resource.
 The maximum level of any building is defined with the current level of headquarters.
 A building can not be upgraded to a level higher than the headquarters are currently.
 If headquarters are, for example, on level 5, all other buildings can go to level 5 and no higher until the HQ gets upgraded.

-TIP: While there are many ways to approach strategy in DrugWars, a good starting point is a ratio of 1:2:2, meaning 1 DRUG to 2 WEAPON to 2 ALCOHOL.
+TIP: While there are many ways to approach strategy in CrossWars, a good starting point is a ratio of 1:2:2, meaning 1 DRUG to 2 WEAPON to 2 ALCOHOL.
 So if you are producing 100k drugs, you want to be around 200k each of both weapons and alcohol.

-## Drugs
+## Cash

-Drugs are the most important resource in the DrugWars game.
+Cash are the most important resource in the CrossWars game.
 Players receive their daily prize based on the amount of drugs they produce but they can get drugs by either producing or by stealing them from other players in battles.
 To ensure that their drugs do not get stolen, players can upgrade their Drug Storage building and keep a portion of their drug resource unavailable to steal.
 Each building has the following information: level of the building that is over the image, name, cost for the next upgrade in resource under the name and in crypto for instant upgrade, description, and the amount of production on current and next level per day.
 Each building associated with drugs requires all 3 resources for upgrades; drugs, weapons, and alcohol.

 ### Crack House